Dharma – Concept of natural state or conditioning

 • What is the linkage between dharma, stress and karma?

-• Is it hard to admit that you are experiencing adharma?
+• Why is it hard to admit that you are experiencing turbulence (adharma)?

 • Is it possible to recognise a person who is in adharmic state?